camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 ![The process instance is waiting at the active user task A with a new timer boundary event attached.](assets/process-instance-migration/migration-catch-event-identical-target-trigger-updated.png)

-Second scenario, there are changes between these catch events:
+In the second scenario, there are changes between these catch events:

 Now, we want to reset the timer and wait for two weeks as in the target process definition.
 To achieve this for the example above, only a mapping between active user tasks `A` -> `A` must be provided.
 This will cancel the timer (_associated subscription is closed_) and create a new one (_a new subscription is opened_).
-After the migration the process instance will look like following:
+After the migration the process instance will look as follows:

 ![The process instance is waiting at the active user task A with a new timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target-trigger-updated.png)